-In accordance with modern world trends, it is worth considering the cloud as a proper alternative to hardware procurement right away, since the benefits of moving on-premise IT infrastructure to a public cloud far outweigh the potential risks.
+By modern world trends, it is worth considering the cloud as a proper alternative to hardware procurement since moving on-premise IT infrastructure to a public cloud far outweighs the potential risks.

-When migrating to a public cloud, companies sometimes do not pay attention to significant details and risks.
+When migrating to a public cloud, companies sometimes do not pay attention to essential details and risks.
 Cloud threats are similar to the ones typically found in traditional infrastructures.
-It is no wonder, since the same software is engaged both in a cloud environment and on physical servers, thus it has the same vulnerabilities.
-The risks are divided between a cloud service provider and an end-user of a service.
+It is no wonder since the same software is engaged both in a cloud environment and on physical servers.
+Thus it has the same vulnerabilities.
+However, the risks are divided between a cloud service provider and an end-user of a service.
 That is why companies need to be aware of those risks and choose a provider in line with the company requirements and compliance policies.

 Let me point out some of the questions arising when using cloud services.

 1. Risk of making mistakes in a migration project

 A poorly designed cloud migration project can lead to uncontrolled business downtime, seriously impacting revenue and reputation.
 The ill-conceived migration procedure results in facing other problems within the project, e.g., partial data loss, inoperability of services transferred to a cloud, missed SLAs, etc.

 Before the start of any migration, the following points are to be defined: the list of applications to be transferred to a cloud, the migration order, the volume, and the deadlines.
 Then choose a secure software and services provider with related experience and established procedures for migrating customer workloads from a source platform to a cloud using specialized migration solutions and practices.
 Next, a preliminary audit will identify weak points.
 Finally, create a detailed migration plan to apply best practices and avoid costly errors.

 2. The threat of unpredictable growth of cloud bill